cesko-digital/movapp-apple/CONTRIBUTING.md

     - add release notes
     - select the latest version uploaded to TestFlight
     - send to Apple Review with automatically releasing
-- Increase the version of the application via [Github Action Bump version](.github/workflows/bump_version.yml)
+- Increase the version of the application via [GitHub Action Bump version](.github/workflows/bump_version.yml)